isaacbraun/braun-bauen-hugo/content/about/index.md

 Early in my career, I found great fulfillment and motivation working with a small team of designers and developers.
 This experience encouraged me to seek opportunities to collaborate with driven and innovative individuals.
 I am commited to producing quality work and feel a strong responsibility to my collaborators and the final product.
-I thrive on discussing and learning unfamiliar technologies or ideas, so please feel free to reach out!
+I love discussing and learning unfamiliar technologies or ideas, so please feel free to reach out!
+{{< contact-icons >}}

 ## Experience
 {{< resume-item title="Website Development Manager" location="Southern Adventist University" duration="November 2022 - Present" >}}